George County Trustee Deed for Sale of Foreclosed Property Form

 Are these forms guaranteed to be recordable in George County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in George County that you need to transfer you would only need to order our forms once for all of your properties in George County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in George County you only need to order once.

 The trustee's deed is used to convey real property after foreclosure and sale under a deed of trust.
 It takes its name from the executing party rather than from the type of warranty the deed contains.
 After conducting a trustee's sale at public auction, the trustee uses the deed to vest title to the property in the name of the highest bidder.